c2FmZQ/tlsproxy/examples/sso/README.md

 ## Groups

 Groups can be used to simplify authorization decisions.
-They can be used ACLs, and group memberships are included in the generated ID tokens sent to the backends.
+They can be used in ACLs, and group memberships are included in the generated ID Tokens sent to the backends.

 ```yaml
 groups: